List of Go terms: Komi

 (込み, コミ, Komi) is a bonus in score given to white as compensation for going second.
 There is no agreement on what Komi should be, but is commonly in the range of 4.5 to 7.5 points.
 Komi almost always includes a half point for breaking ties.

 Korigatachi

-(凝り形, Korigatachi) is often translated as 'over-concentrated', but more literally is 'frozen shape'.
+(凝り形, Korigatachi) is often translated as 'over-concentrated', but more literally is 'congealed shape'.
 If a player uses his stones in an inefficient way, the result will be korigatachi.
-Knowing something about this problem should tell you how to avoid it.
+Knowing something about this problem should tell one how to avoid it.
 Placing stones too close together is a fundamental mistake, rather than safe play.